aleppard/argus/README.md

 * A REST API that can be used to build private virtual assistants (e.g. replacements for Alexa, Siri, etc).
 * Calculate hashes of UTF-8 text strings.
+* Additional colour decoding, naming of colour and coverting to other colour spaces.
 * More random number/string generation:
   * Integers (e.g. "random int", "randon long").
   * Specify number of bits.